discordnova/sigs/README.md

 * @MatthieuCoder is the lead developer
 * @n1c00o is a code quality reviewer
-* @icecodder is a nix infrastructure maintainer
+* @icecodder is a build infastructure maintainer

 ### `SIG/discord-openapi`